 - Use your favorite pasta no problem.
 I prefer to use chickpea pasta, but you can use a more traditional pasta no problem.
 Plus, the pasta water will still make a great sauce!

 - You can also make this pantry pasta sauce with other beans.
 Don’t have chickpeas on hand?
 I have also made this creamy pasta sauce using white beans and even butter beans with pretty good success!
+Check out my guide for more chickpea substitutions!

 IF YOU LIKED THIS LEMON BROCCOLI CHICKPEA PASTA, YOU'LL ALSO LOVE THESE EASY DINNERS: